phuongdattran/cookie-clicker/README.md

 First, we had a small talk to discuss who's gonna do what.
 We agreed that Phuong would be project supervisor.
 Melissa did the CSS part and Phuong focused on the Javascript.
 It took a lot of time to debug but in the end we managed to do almost everything that we wanted to.
 Bastien did a bit of CSS and a bit of Javascript as well as the README.
-Also, Melissa did the order and comments of the CSS.
+Also, Melissa did the order and comments of the CSS and coded the HTML.
 Finally, Bastien did the SEO and fixed minor bugs in the CSS.
+Phuong did not know how to use a function with an eventListener as parametre : one function wich called the original function.

 ## Status